mindspore-ai/docs/docs/mindspore/source_en/features/parallel/auto_parallel.rst

 Double Recursive Strategy Search Algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The double recursive strategy search algorithm is based on Symbolic Automatic Parallel Planner (SAPP).
-The SAPP algorithm is able to instantly generate optimal strategy for huge networks and large-scale slicing.
-SAPP is modeled based on the principle of parallel, and describes the topology of hardware clusters by building an abstraction machine, and optimizes the cost model through symbolic simplicity.
+The SAPP algorithm is able to quickly generate a communication-efficient strategy for huge neural networks.
 The cost model compares the relative costs of different parallel strategy rather than the predicted absolute delay, thus greatly compressing the search space and guaranteeing minute-level search times for 100-card clusters.

 .. note::
    Hardware platforms supported by the double recursive strategy search algorithm include Ascend, and need to run in Graph mode.